 Mr. Morgan Cendoma

 An irreplaceable part of the SMC team since 2013, Morgan is SMC’s “man on the top of the mountain” for all things tech.
-Morgan is principally charged with the very challenging task of managing the company’s mobile patient simulation program, which requires maintenance of multiple Hi-Fi patient simulation networks during on-location training of the company’s most demanding elite medical teams.
-During the off-season, Morgan produces the company’s sports emergency care podcast, training videos, and media initiatives.
+Morgan is principally charged with the very challenging task of managing the company’s mobile patient simulation program, which requires maintenance of multiple Hi-Fi patient simulation networks during on-location training for the company’s most demanding elite medical teams.
+During the off-season, Morgan produces Skull Sessions®, the company’s sports emergency care podcast.
+Morgan also directs and produces all the company’s training videos, and media initiatives.
 Morgan’s early work with SMC is featured as ancillary materials in the American Academy of Orthopedic Surgeons textbook on sports injury management.

 Ms. Sarah Hull

 Sarah is responsible for keeping the company running smoothly behind the scenes.
 Sarah’s work ensures that the SMC team is always prepared to deliver the superior educational experience that has come to define SMC programming.
 Sarah manages all program inventory, travel coordination, logistics, and on-site administration.
 Sarah is also responsible for maintaining SMC’s website and managing social media initiatives.